esteban-Bayern25/CCI_LMI_Project/NB-IoT/README_Testprocedure.md

 2. Recon: Capture traffic on the first 10 ACKs and extract dnctr from payload using Wireshark.
 Identify the ACK message pattern and sequential dnctr values.
 3. ACK Pause: Configure the Gateway Proxy to drop or blackhole server ACKs temporarily: Block downlink packets from Server → UE for a fixed window.
 4. Attack: Allow UE to replay old ACK by sending previously captured ACK back to the UE.
 Observe whether UE confirms the ACK even though the server never received it.
-5. Result: UE accepts confirmation --> Server missing message --> Silent integrity failutre + state divergence
+5. Result: UE accepts confirmation.
+The server then interprets the missing message, leading to integrity failure.

 Goal: Prove you can create false confirmation or silent message loss via replayed ACKs in NB-IoT, while Mist remains resistant because devices only accept authenticated, session-validated communications and cannot be directly addressed or tricked by replayed messages.